wwlpublish/learn-bizapps-pr-test/learn-bizapps-pr/powerapps/portal-features/includes/3-alternate-applications.md

 The Event Management Portal extends the Dynamics 365 Marketing application by providing an [angular.js](https://angularjs.org/?azure-portal=true) based template application that can be embedded in most industry standard content management systems as well as Power Apps portals.

-Using Dynamics 365 Marketing, staff would create a conference or event, graphics, define speakers, sessions and other registration details.
+Using Dynamics 365 Marketing, staff would create a conference or event, graphics, define speakers, sessions, and other registration details.
 These assets will be used to render a conference portal using the angular.js template.
 The features of the Event Management Portal are:

-- Allow visitors to view event information, speakers and sessions
+- Allow visitors to view event information, speakers, and sessions
 - Interested parties can create an event portal account
 - Potential attendees can register themselves or others for the event.
 - Event participants can purchase passes for the event or specific sessions